Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

     - If you're calling async methods on your client, you should use async methods where possible to implement your event handler.
-    - If you're not in control of how the client will be used or want to write safer code, you should check the `RunSynchronously` property and call either sync or async methods as directed.
+    - If you're not in control of how the client will be used or want to write safer code, you should check the `IsRunningSynchronously` property and call either sync or async methods as directed.

   There are code examples of all three situations below to compare.
-Please also see the note at the very end discussing the dangers of sync-over-async to understand the risks of not using the `RunSynchronously` flag.
+Please also see the note at the very end discussing the dangers of sync-over-async to understand the risks of not using the `IsRunningSynchronously` flag.

 - Most events will customize the event data by deriving from `SyncAsyncEventArgs` and including details about what triggered the event or providing options to